For people with February birthdays, Amethyst makes a perfect February birthstone.

 It’s a sturdy gemstone that works great with both warm and cool hues, so it’s safe to say that it goes well beyond special event jewelry and gemstones and can be used for everyday wear, too.

-Can You Wear it as a Necklace?
+Can You Wear The February Birthstone As A Necklace?

 You can purchase an Amethyst beaded necklace on a sterling silver chain, and it will only cost you about $100.